Prevention aims to stop incidents of sexual harassment and sexual assault before they occur.

 - Army SHARP professionals helping leaders to plan, implement and assess prevention activities.

 - Collaborative relationships that share innovative prevention methods and help to integrate efforts.

-- Prevention information and knowledge flow that enhances understanding and decision-making.
+- Prevention information and knowledge flow that enhance understanding and decision-making.

 The Prevention of Sexual Harassment and Sexual Assault Annex to the Army People Strategy describes our Army approach.

-The Army’s prevention efforts align with and support the Department of Defense Prevention Plan of Action.
-To learn more visit the DoD Sexual Assault Prevention and Response Office website.
+The Army’s prevention efforts align with and support the DOD Prevention Plan of Action.
+To learn more, visit the DOD Sexual Assault Prevention and Response Office website.